 For orientation and mobility lessons, we take lots of walks around the neighborhood and at a nearby park.
 Joshua is getting very good at navigating and exploring these outdoor spaces independently and especially loves walking through the woods.
 His orientation and mobility teacher is also meeting with him virtually to reinforce skills he has already learned and gain new skills.

-While online learning is not ideal, especially for those who are visually impaired and need hands on learning, we have found it is a great opportunity for Joshua to explore technology and the many ways it can be accessible for him.
+While online learning is not ideal, especially for those who are blind/ low vision and need hands on learning, we have found it is a great opportunity for Joshua to explore technology and the many ways it can be accessible for him.
 We know as he progresses into middle school and beyond, he will be using technology more and more.
 Joshua sometimes gets frustrated with navigating the various pieces of technology, but I am thankful for this time to help him learn how to use it more effectively.
 Hopefully, once this is all over, he will be a pro at figuring out which device is best for each assignment and be able to execute it efficiently and independently.

 For hands-on and fun learning, we enjoy doing things together and learning life skills.
 Joshua is excited to learn how to bake, explore coding with Code Jumper, play games together as a family, and spend time outdoors when it is nice.